RAUL1217/Heart-Attack-Prediction-Analysis/README.md

 * Applying models

 # Models
-## we will use the following models :
+## We will use the following models :
 * Logistic Regression
 * Decision Tree Classifier
 * Random Forest Classifier